Hopson97/Slonda-Man/README.md

-# SlenderMan
+# Slonda Man

-A slenderman game like Slender: The Eight Pages.
+A game like Slender: The Eight Pages.

-I started creating this on 17th October 2017, and my goal as to complete it in 2 weeks (In time for Halloween)
+I started creating this on 17th October 2017, and my goal as to complete it in 2 weeks (In time for Halloween).
+However, I never finished it because I became ill, but here is the source code after 10 days.

-Made using C++/ OpenGL.

 ### Building:
 <coming soon>